Volartrix/volartrix.github.io/content/_index.md

 * This is an open-source project.
 Closed-source libraries etc. should be avoided
 * Please remeber that the *project* is just a collection of different projects

-## What is Volartix?
+## What is Volartrix?
 Volartrix is a project created on 10/8/2024 by [RaphtikAtGHG](https://github.com/RaphtikAtGHG) which primarily focuses of bringing out open source (free[^1]) software that also has quality.
 We will probably use the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) in our project you can feel free to contribute tho be aware the garbage/junk code will not be merged!
-Be aware that Volartrix is mostly interested in lowlevel programming and such
+Be aware that Volartrix is mostly interested in lowlevel programming and such.
+There are some links on the sidebar that you can click on for socials etc..
+Please remember to check out the blog for updates.

 [^1]: Free as in free in freedom